-Camille Aubry is a French Bristol-based graphic artist, working as a freelance scribe, illustrator and cartoonist.
+Camille Aubry is a French Bristol-based graphic artist, working as a freelance live illustrator and cartoonist.
 She is developing an enhanced live drawing experience practice with the help of creative technologies.

 Camille Aubry is a French graphic artist based in Bristol.
 She graduated as an architect in Paris before completing an MA in Illustration at Camberwell College of Arts.

-Camille works as a scribe, documenting events, conferences, seminars, concerts, meetings, presentations and pitches with live drawings and sketchnotes.
+Camille works as a scribe (live illustrator), documenting events, conferences, seminars, concerts, meetings, presentations and pitches with live drawings and sketchnotes.
 She develops a 'live drawing' performance practice, combining her ability to scribe in the moment, inspired by what she witnesses, with the longer tricks of the sequential arts.

 She is a founding member and official illustrator of the French multidisciplinary collective Sans plus Attendre with whom she has worked and exhibited throughout France and mainland Europe.